 People who work on tips depend on them to make a living wage so leaving a little extra can help a lot.
 Besides a Berkley study found that people who spent $20 on someone else felt far happier for far longer than did people who spent the money on themselves.
 It’s a win-win!

 Okay, this sounds like a tall order at first but everyone can help a little by playing Free Rice, a website that donates rice to needy people around the world in turn for answering simple educational questions.
 You can answer as many questions as you want and the corporate sponsors donate 10 grains of rice for every right answer.
 Bonus: you’ll learn a lot of new things like vocabulary, math, and science along the way.

 Pick up someone else’s mess (without complaining)

 We live in a dirty world but we can all help make it just a smidge cleaner.
 It doesn’t take much to pick up a wrapper, paper, or cup that someone left behind and take it to the trash or tidy up the break room that someone left messy.
-This woman picking up garbage on a country road will inspire you to protect your corner of the earth.

 Don’t pop popcorn at work

 Hot butter popcorn is one of the most delicious smells in the world so you’d think that people wouldn’t mind the fragrance of your freshly popped bag wafting through the office.
 But unless you’re sharing you’re probably driving everyone nuts with either hunger or envy.
 Save it for when you’re at home, curled up on the couch.
 These are the most annoying dining habits, according to science.

 Whether you’re sitting at church, in a park, on a bus, or any other public space, it’s likely there’s someone more tired than you nearby.
 It doesn’t need to be a pregnant woman or an elderly person (although those are great choices) but anyone who looks worn down and like they just need a break.